vg-json-data/sm-json-data/region/region-readme.md

 The only known way to achieve this is to use an enemy that can follow Samus into the doorway during the transition.
 It will not work with enemy projectiles since these do not move during transitions, and environmental damage such as heat, lava, acid do not work as these are not active during the transition.
 Also note that the damage must happen *during* (not *before*) the transition, so being able to take a hit that knocks Samus into the door transition does not work.

-The node property `leaveWithGModeSetup` is an array of objects which each currently have a single property:
+The node property `leaveWithGModeSetup` is an array of objects each of which has one main property:

 * _strats_: An array of [strats](../strats.md), each of which may be executed to leave through the door while taking damage.